zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 ---

 # House Rules
-Over time and experience, I've amassed a set of house rules that I implement that supercede the ruleset of D&D. I tend to favour the Rule of Cool as a thing and am also not a fan of rules lawyering.
+Over time and experience, I've amassed a set of house rules that I implement that supercede the ruleset of D&D. I tend to favour the Rule of Cool as a thing and am also not a fan of rules lawyering

 > **Rule of Cool**
 >
 > If something is suggested or happens that would make the game more interesting, roll for it!
-This may even be known as a bullshit roll.
+This may even be known as a bullshit roll

 ---